-Select a scan target
+Selecting a scan target

 You can use this dialog to configure scan destinations.
 Even complex paths and URLs can be put together with just a few clicks.

-All available scan targets are listed on the left-hand side of the dialog.
-To the right, the directory to be scanned in the currently selected scan target can be specified and, in the case of cloud/remote targets, the access data for the connection can also be entered there.
 The currently selected path is displayed in the input field at the bottom of the dialog.
 Paths (or URLs) can also be entered in this field to select the path to be analyzed as quickly as possible.
-Click on the button next to it to start the scan.

 Available scan targets